Table of Contents[Hide][Show]

 - 6. Dole Whip from Bahari Snacks | Splashin Safari

 It would make perfect sense that a holiday-themed amusement park would have good tasting food, right?
 Imagine if all of your favorite treats from all of the different US holidays were somehow brought together into one park.
 Turkey for Thanksgiving, blue ice cream for the 4th of July and hot cocoa with Santa Claus?
-That is close to what Retro TravelingMom discovered at Holiday World in Santa Claus, Indiana.
-Out of all of the amazing things she found to eat, read on for her 6 best things to eat at Holiday World.
+That is close to what we found at Holiday World in Santa Claus, Indiana.
+Here are some of the best things to eat at Holiday World.

 Holiday World | Santa Claus, Indiana